lichunshang/deep_ekf_vio/Readme.md

 This repository started out as a fork to https://github.com/ChiWeiHsiao/DeepVO-pytorch, however it has been changed extensively.

+Note code is still in the process of being cleaned up...

 ## Dependencies:
 Look at `docker/cuda10.1/Dockerfile` for list of dependencies